Symmetry Breaking in an Extended O(2) Model: Introduction

 In \cite{hostetler2021, hostetler_pos2021}, we studied the $h_q\rar\infty$ limit of this model\footnote{The action Eq.~(\ref{eq_extO2}) differs slightly from the convention of \cite{hostetler2021}, where $\beta$ was treated as a coupling attached to the first term in the action.
 In the present work, $\beta$ is factored out of the action, so that it plays the role of inverse temperature.}.
-For non-integer $q$, we found a crossover at small $\beta$ and a second-order phase transition of the 2D Ising universality class at larger $\beta$.
-Thus we established the phase diagram for the case $h_q\rar\infty$.
+For integer values of $q$, this is the well-studied clock model.
+For noninteger $q$, we found a crossover at small $\beta$ and a second-order phase transition of the 2D Ising universality class at larger $\beta$.
+Thus we extended the phase diagram for the case $h_q\rar\infty$ to noninteger values of $q$.
 The phase diagram for $h_q=0$ and $h_q=\infty$ is shown in the left panel of Fig.~\ref{fig:3dphasediagram}.
 In the present work, we study the phase diagram for finite $h_q$.
 Preliminary results were presented in \cite{hostetler_pos2022}.
 We performed a scan of the parameter space and computed the specific heat.
 In many second-order phase transitions the specific heat diverges near the critical point.
 For such a transition, which is characterized by critical exponent $\alpha>0$, a heatmap of the specific heat can serve as a proxy for the phase diagram.
 In the right panel of Fig.~\ref{fig:3dphasediagram}, we insert several two-dimensional slices where each slice shows a heatmap of the specific heat at a fixed $h_q$.
 The heatmaps were computed using tensor renormalization group (TRG) methods developed for the O(2) model \cite{Liu:2013nsa,Yu2014,zhang2021truncation,Meurice:2020pxc} with size $L=1024$.
 The resulting picture suggests that the sharp edges and corners that one sees at integer values of $q$ in the $h_q=\infty$ phase diagram become smooth curves at finite $h_q$.
 However, as we will show later, this does not hold up under scrutiny.

 The smooth lobes seen in the proxy phase diagram are reminiscent of the phase diagram of a Rydberg atom chain \cite{51qubits, keesling2019} as shown in Fig.~\ref{fig:keesling_comparison}.
 In the left panel, the phase diagram of a quantum simulator with continuously tunable parameters composed of Rydberg atoms.
 Note the similarity with a heatmap of the specific heat from the Extended-O(2) model with finite $h_q$.
 In the Rydberg atom chain, exotic ``floating phases'' are found \cite{Rader2019,PhysRevLett.122.017205,Chepiga&Mila2021Kibble}, which gives motivation to search for similar exotic phases in the Extended-O(2) model.